By J. L. Starkey

 The real, absolutely true story of Morris Bigelow Rowe (or something like that)

-According to “The Rowe Saga,” the discovery of gold in California caused quite an uproar in 1849.
+According to “The Rowe Saga,” the 1849 discovery of gold in California caused quite an uproar.
 With dreams of striking it rich, 72 men left Ohio the following year with plans to travel to the “gold diggings” via the Oregon Trail.
 Morris B. and his brother James were part of that group, as was diarist John Wood.

 Oh, those pesky sources.
-The only citation Uncle Morris used in his narrative was the statement, “This information was taken from the diary of John Wood’s, published in 1871.
+The only citation Uncle Morris used in his narrative was a disclaimer that the information “…was taken from the diary of John Wood’s, published in 1871.
 A copy of the original is worth several hundred dollars today.”

 In a strange twist of fate, this week I found a copy of that diary, just in time for the “Dear Diary” prompt in the 52 Ancestors Challenge .
 I like to think that Morris B. had a hand in the timing of that!